Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 - Edit text: Double-click on any text element to begin editing.
 Use the formatting toolbar provided by Notion to adjust style, size, or emphasis.

-- Add or remove content: Incorporate additional elements such as images, videos, attachments, or links by clicking the "+" icon within a section.
+- Add or remove content: Incorporate elements such as images, videos, attachments, or links by clicking the "+" icon within a section.

 3. Brand Customization